JunningHuang/blog/content/index.md

 - Satisfies certain performance or safety criteria, go beyond asymptotical stability;
 - Deal with nonlinear, hybrid, non-smooth dynamics;
+- Utilize the advantages of both causal and non-causal control perspective;

 with modern geometry, optimization and machine learning tools.
 The ultimate goal here is to automate daily processes in a robust and safely manner and performing intelligent decision making to assist humans.